MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/player-stats-configure-2017.md

 ms.localizationpriority: medium
 ---

-# Configuring Featured Stats or Leaderboards in Partner Center with Player Data 2017
+# Configuring Featured Stats and Leaderboards 2017 in Partner Center

-With Player Data 2017, you only need to configure a stat in two cases:
+With player data, you only need to configure a stat in two cases:
 * The stat is used as a basis for a global leaderboard, or
 * The stat is a featured player stat that will be displayed on the game hub page.